mco-gh/pylearn/content/en/lessons/6 Functions/_index.md

 <ul>
 <li>Functions return a value to the caller via the <code>return</code> statement.</li>
 <li>The <code>return</code> statement causes two things to happen...<ul>
-<li>the function ends and program execution resumes just after the function was called</li>
+<li>the function ends and program execution resumes just after the place where the function was called</li>
 <li>the returned value is passed back to the caller</li>
 </ul>
 </li>